 The first investment plan of the 2nd pension pillar accruals for the people who have just started their careers and social insurance contributions is chosen by the State Social Insurance Agency by random draw.
 The new member of the investment plan is given two months to inform about the desire to change their investment plan before the contributions are being forwarded to the investment plan.
 If it is not being done, then the contributions are being forwarded to the 2nd pension pillar investment plan chosen by the SSIA.

-Currently, in the register of the state funded pension scheme fund managers there are seven managers of 2nd pension pillar funds registered.
-Each of them has one or more investments plans, in total amounting to more than 25 options.
+Currently, in the register of the state funded pension scheme fund managers there are eight managers of 2nd pension pillar funds registered.
+Each of them has one or more investments plans, in total amounting to more than 30 options.
 How to not get lost in the variety of offers and what criteria to take into account upon choosing the best one for you?

 We have compiled the most important criteria that will help you to make a smart choice.